When used properly, you – and not just the DMV – can also use a DME to:

 - Narcolepsy, and

-But the DMV can suspend a license for any medical condition that adversely affects someone's driving ability.
+The DMV can suspend a license for any medical condition that adversely affects your driving ability.

-Note that if the DMV labels a driver as unsuitable to drive because of health, he/she can:
+Note that if the DMV labels you as unsuitable to drive because of your health, you can:

 - request a DMV hearing, and